Henrik Brockenhuus: Personal life

-In 1757, Brockenhus married to Hedevig Sophie Elisabeth Holstein-Ledreborg (1737-1786).
+In 1757, Brockenhuus married to Hedevig Sophie Elisabeth Holstein-Ledreborg (1737-1786).
 She was a daughter of Datter af Lensgreve Johan Ludvig von Holstein-Ledreborg, til Ledreborg and Hedevig Christiansdatter Vind.
 They were the parents of two sons and a daughter.
 Their elder son Frederik Brockenhuus (1758-1846) settled with his Italian wife in Naples where he served as Danish envoy.
 The younger son Johan Ludvig Brockenhuus (1759-1830) served as overhofmester.
 The daughter Vibeke Margrethe Brockenhuus (1764-1836) was married to lord chamberlain and director of the Royal Danish Theatre Adam Wilhelm von Hauch (1755-1838).